-Equation 12 provides a guide to select the value of the inductor L; the nearest standard value will then be used in the circuit.
+The formula in Equation 12 provides a guide to select the value of the inductor L; the nearest standard value will then be used in the circuit.

-Once the inductor is selected, the actual ripple current can be found from Equation 13:
+Once the inductor is selected, the actual ripple current can be determined by Equation 13.